- Common Name

 This duck feeds by dabbling from the water surface.
 Dipping its head, it upends its body.

-At night, Baikal teals forage for acorns in the woods and grains and seeds by roadways.
+At night, Baikal teals forage for acorns in the woods and grains and seeds.